-We started our southern Utah road trip in Las Vegas because its close and a nice place to end your trip if you can travel longer than a week.
+We started our southern Utah vacation in Las Vegas because its close and a nice place to end your trip if you can travel longer than a week.

 The drive from Las Vegas to Zion National Park takes less than 2 hours so driving through the Valley of Fire State Park doesn’t add on too much extra time on a already long travel day.

 Temperatures get up in the 100’s in the summer.
 We drove through dead of summer and in my rear view mirror it looked like smoke in the distance, hence the name Valley of Fire.
 It costs $10 per vehicle to enter the park.
 When we drove through around sunset, payment was on the honor system, we snapped a few classic shots and were on our way.

 In order to keep costs down we camp.
 There are are a handful of campgrounds in Zion or Springdale that will give you great proximity and the amenities that you need.

 .
 It was located right off stop 3 on the Springdale line.
 It was pricey at $45 a night for campground standards but had showers, grills, WiFi in some areas.
 Book a tent site down by the river, we were bummed that we didn’t.